Anson Vasco Call II

-The cabin was small (14x16 feet) with a small cook stove, a wooden rocking chair, few cooking utensils, bedding, and dishes.
+The cabin was small (14x16 feet) with a small stove, a wooden rocking chair, a few cooking utensils, bedding, and dishes.
 Boards were nailed into the wall for a bunk bed.
 Winter supplies were piled in the corner, and the south end of the room was reserved for the carpenter's workbench and tools.
 Anson made a turning lathe entirely of native wood, powered by a foot treadle.
 He made furniture to trade for meat, milk, hay, and buckskin.
-Anson was offered a school teaching position for fifteen to twenty students but gave the job to Bowen who had no other means of employment.
+Anson was offered a school teaching position for fifteen to twenty students but gave the job to Bowen, who had no other means of employment.

-Anson's brother Joe came with his families, and the following year they built the first framed buildings with shingle roofs.
-For several years Anson and Joe built many structures of importance in the valley.
+Anson's brother, Joe, came with his family.
+The following year, they built the first framed buildings with shingle roofs.
+For several years, Anson and Joe built many structures of importance in the valley.
 They were also partners in the first furniture store and machine company.
-Anson taught school in the winter and built buildings in the summer.
-In 1892 he designed and supervised the building of the Afton Ward chapel.
+Anson worked as a teacher in the winter and built buildings in the summer.
+In 1892, he designed and supervised the construction of the Afton Ward chapel.
 That same year, the Star Valley Stake of the Church of Jesus Christ of Latter-day Saints was organized with George Osmond as president, William Walton Burton as first counsellor, and Anson Vasco Call II as second counsellor.
-In August 1904 the cornerstone was laid for a new tabernacle, and Anson served as architect and builder.
+In August 1904, the cornerstone was laid for a new tabernacle, and Anson served as architect and builder.
 The tabernacle was dedicated in August 1909.
 He also built and sold many homes in the area.
 He built one for his first family on the corner of Madison Street and 3rd Avenue, and he built a new home on Fifth Avenue for his fourth wife, Margaret Ann Hepworth.

 On September 13, 1901, a mass meeting of Afton citizens was held to select a committee to incorporate the town.
 Anson Vasco Call II, William Henry Kennington, and Osborne Low were selected.
 Anson Vasco Call II was elected the first mayor and began serving in 1902.
 In all, he served nine terms as Mayor of Afton (1902, 1903, 1904, 1912, 1913, 1914, 1924, 1925, and 1927).

 Anson personally supervised the installation of the first city water system in 1913.
-He served for many years as the Federal Land Bank Appraiser for Lincoln, Uinta, and Teton counties, and as the Government Weather Observer.
+He served for many years as the Federal Land Bank Appraiser for Lincoln, Uinta, and Teton counties.
+He also served as the Government Weather Observer.

 Anson Vasco Call II died Thursday, October 12, 1944, in Afton, Wyoming.
 On October 17, a large crowd of his family attended the funeral; twenty-nine of thirty-seven children were there.
 He was buried in the Afton Cemetery.